Four-star St. John’s running back Keilan Robinson verbally commits to Alabama

 [As 7-on-7 football gains popularity, some high school coaches want it banned]

 Ty Johnson, who coached Robinson’s football team at Beacon House, a Northeast D.C. education and youth development organization, said Robinson was “born to play running back,” but he excelled on the defensive side of the ball as well.
+Robinson credits Beacon House for being “kind of like home” to him with all the other kids and coaches that he was able to interact with when he was young.

 “His vision is outstanding,” Johnson said.
 “His ability to accelerate from point to point he has another level.
 It is just ridiculous.
 He has that breakaway speed and he always had it.”